 How to Get Around the Killarney National Park

 There are a multitude of ways to get around the park.
-We opted for travelling by car (Cez does love driving), but you don’t have to feel limited by 4 wheels.
+We opted for traveling by car (Cez does love driving), but you don’t have to feel limited by 4 wheels.

 You can also cycle through the Killarney National Park.
 The views are great, just be careful of the narrow lanes you sometimes come across.
 If you’re cycling, head to Ross Castle and then pop yourself (and your bike) on a boat for a tour of the lake.
 You can also, of course, set off on foot.